-Hopping on a Gray Line Tours bus for three tours was my way to reconnect with the city while testing the Cityrama app (and keeping an eye on the privileged view from the top of a double-decker bus, of course).
+Hopping on a Gray Line Tours bus for 3 hours was my way to reconnect with the city while testing the Cityrama app.

 After much consideration, I did the Boat Hop On Hop Off + Belém and Oriente for the following reasons: